 This option consists of a natural channel fishway along the northern shore of the Weber River, adjacent to the existing spillway.
 Natural channel fishways typically consist of gravel, boulders, and other common stream bed material placed in a manner that mimics a natural stream.
 The conceptual natural channel fishway layout for the Weber Project would be approximately 15 feet wide with a slope of 5 percent.
 Rock weirs would be positioned along the length of the channel to provide a 9-inch drop per weir.
 The downstream channel entrance would be located adjacent to the existing minimum flow discharge and would require demolition of some or all of the existing concrete retaining wall.
-To fit the site area, the channel would first extend approximately 70 feet upstream to the forebay.
+To fit the site area, the channel would first extend approximately 70 feet downstream before making a 180 degree bend and continuing approximately 140 feet upstream to the forebay.
 A new concrete flow control structure would be constructed at the upstream exit of the natural channel.
 Due to the limited space available at the site, sheet pile cut off walls may be required to stabilize the channel.